 Understanding Acceptance of Warehouse Automation

-Warehouse automation is met with both excitement and trepidation to people in the warehousing industry.
+Warehouse automation is met with both excitement and trepidation to people in the third party warehousing industry.
 Currently, the prospect of utilizing robotics, automated storage and retrieval systems (ASRS) to automate the put-away and return of inventory to the dock area could eliminate 35-45 percent of the total material handling hours in a conventional warehouse application.
 While the benefits sound overwhelming, few companies have made the leap into this application.
 Indeed, with any new application of technology or material handling systems, there are questions to answer and challenges to overcome.
 Let us take a look at some of these challenges as well as some of the ways these challenges may be addressed.

 A Look at the Perceived Risks of Warehouse Automation

 What makes warehousing operations squeamish about automating their processes?
 Some of the most common concerns are:

 - Concerns about cost.
 The technology and components for warehouse automation are expensive — not to mention the cost of redesigning an existing warehouse to accommodate new material handling systems.

 - Concerns about dependability.
 In the early days of warehouse automation, warehousing companies naturally worried about what happens if the software or mechanical systems malfunction.
 Production could be halted.
 Orders could not ship.
 Inventory could be damaged or expire (if perishable).

 - Concerns about customer retention versus configuration.
 Frequently, warehouse automation technology and automated material handling systems do not relocate easily, if at all since many buildings have been or are constructed around or using automated material handling systems or ASRSs.
 This issue is of particular concern to third-party logistics providers(3PL) who may cater to the needs of different clients at different times within the same building.